NEXT PAGE

 That might not seem like much when you consider the tens of millions of people who take cruises each year.
 But it seems like a huge number when you consider the difficulty of enforcing the law on the open seas.
 Very few of those cases have been thoroughly investigated, let alone solved.

-The problem is that maritime law -- the law that applies on the water -- is famously convoluted.
-Cruise ships aren't even required to report crime statistics to any governing body, and the question of who's supposed to investigate when a crime does occur is a sticky one.
+The problem is that maritime law— the law that applies to people on the water— is famously convoluted.
+Not all cruise ships are required to report crime statistics to any governing body, so the question of who's supposed to investigate when a crime does occur is a sticky one.

 So what happens when a cruise ship passenger or crew member commits a crime?
 Do they just get away with it?
 Let's find out what laws apply when you're on a cruise.